lotherk/tmpl/README.md

 	   tmpl -f -r 'httpd -f %f' server.sh vhosts.sh

-     will run httpd with the generated mkstemp file as its configuration file even though one of the scripts might have failed.
+     will run httpd with the generated mkstemp(3) file as its configuration file even though one of the scripts might have failed.
 This could lead to an unsafe httpd config or otherwise unwanted behaviour.
 The use of -f is not encouraged unless you are really sure!

      STDERR is never written to tmpl its buffer.